rancher/docs/content/rancher/v2.x/en/overview/architecture-recommendations/_index.md

 It is not recommended to install Rancher on top of a managed Kubernetes service such as Amazon’s EKS or Google Kubernetes Engine.
 These hosted Kubernetes solutions do not expose etcd to a degree that is manageable for Rancher, and their customizations can interfere with Rancher operations.

 # Recommended Node Roles for Kubernetes Installations

+Our recommendations for the roles of each node differ depending on whether Rancher is installed on a K3s Kubernetes cluster or an RKE Kubernetes cluster.

+### K3s Cluster Roles

+In K3s clusters, there are two types of nodes: server nodes and agent nodes.
+Both servers and agents can have workloads scheduled on them.
+Server nodes run the Kubernetes master.

+For the cluster running the Rancher management server, we recommend using two server nodes.
+Agent nodes are not required.

+### RKE Cluster Roles

-We recommend installing Rancher on a Kubernetes cluster in which each node has all three Kubernetes roles: etcd, controlplane, and worker.
+If Rancher is installed on an RKE Kubernetes cluster, the cluster should have three nodes, and each node should have all three Kubernetes roles: etcd, controlplane, and worker.

-### Comparing Node Roles for the Rancher Server Cluster and User Clusters
+### Contrasting RKE Cluster Architecture for Rancher Server and for Downstream Kubernetes Clusters

-Our recommendation for node roles on the Rancher server cluster contrast with our recommendations for the downstream user clusters that run your apps and services.
-We recommend that each node in a user cluster should have a single role for stability and scalability.
+Our recommendation for RKE node roles on the Rancher server cluster contrasts with our recommendations for the downstream user clusters that run your apps and services.

+Rancher uses RKE as a library when provisioning downstream Kubernetes clusters.
+Note: The capability to provision downstream K3s clusters will be added in a future version of Rancher.

+For downstream Kubernetes clusters, we recommend that each node in a user cluster should have a single role for stability and scalability.

 ![Kubernetes Roles for Nodes in Rancher Server Cluster vs. User Clusters]({{<baseurl>}}/img/rancher/rancher-architecture-node-roles.svg)

-Kubernetes only requires at least one node with each role and does not require nodes to be restricted to one role.
+RKE only requires at least one node with each role and does not require nodes to be restricted to one role.
 However, for the clusters that run your apps, we recommend separate roles for each node so that workloads on worker nodes don't interfere with the Kubernetes master or cluster data as your services scale.

 We recommend that downstream user clusters should have at least: